 Meeting this week:

-This week's speaker is Pat Armstrong, Rotary's Environmental and Sustainibility Portfolio This week's meeting will be on Zoom.
+This week's speaker is Pat Armstrong, Rotary's Environmental and Sustainibility Portfolio

 Also, have a look at the article below on subscribing to our Events Calendar.
 Have all events update directly to your phone.